-Your Career in Sports Medicine and Rehabilitation Sciences
+Careers in Sports Medicine and Rehabilitation Sciences

 Graduates of the program can expect to find jobs as Certified Athletic Trainers, Personal Trainers, Health Fitness Instructors, Group Fitness Instructors, Exercise Physiologists, Exercise Specialists, or Weight Management Consultants.
 Athletic Trainers are employed in a variety of settings, from working with professional sports teams to also being employed at colleges and universities, hospitals, offices of other medical practitioners, gyms and fitness centers, and in the entertainment and recreation industries.

 - Personal Trainer

 - Group Fitness Instructor

 - Exercise Physiologist

 Degrees We Offer